twoerner/layer-repos/README.md

 	$ . setup

-You'll be prompted to choose your MACHINE, SDKMACHINE, and DISTRO.
+You'll be prompted to choose your MACHINE, SDKMACHINE, DISTRO, and download location (DL_DIR).

 After successfully setting up your build environment, you can now issue "bitbake" commands.